lakshmikc/Patient2Vec/README.md

-> ⚠️ **Work in Progress** — This repository is actively under development and not yet ready for production use.
-Code, documentation, and examples are being added incrementally.
-Watch or star the repo to follow along!

 # Motivation

 Modern biomedical datasets measure patients across many modalities (genomics, transcriptomics, imaging, clinical traits).
 A central challenge in AI for biomedicine is learning unified representations across these heterogeneous measurements.